You can choose from two available methods for taking screenshots (pictures of your computer screen):

 - Print Screen Button (on the right side of the keyboard)

-- Snipping Tool (installed on Windows 7)
+- Snipping Tool (installed on Windows 7 and 10)

 - You are limited to either the entire screen or one active window.